phalcon/documentation/docs/db-models.md

 }
 ```

 With `orm.call_setters_on_hydration` enabled, `findFirst()` stores the upper-cased title.
-With the default, the raw
-database value is stored.
+With the default, the raw database value is stored.

-Hydration setters are independent of `Phalcon\Mvc\Model::assign()`. `assign()` - used for mass assignment, for example
-from `$_POST` - calls setters by default, and that behavior is controlled by the separate `orm.disable_assign_setters`
+Hydration setters are independent of `Phalcon\Mvc\Model::assign()`. `assign()` - used for mass assignment, for example from `$_POST` - calls setters by default, and that behavior is controlled by the separate `orm.disable_assign_setters` setting.
-setting.
 Changing one setting does not affect the other.

 !!! warning "WARNING"

     Calling setters during hydration runs user code for every loaded record.
-Avoid setters that issue ORM queries or
-    other expensive operations when this setting is enabled.
+Avoid setters that issue ORM queries or other expensive operations when this setting is enabled.

 ## Records To Objects

 Every instance of a model represents a row in the table.
-You can easily access record data by reading object properties.
+You can access record data by reading object properties.
 For example, for a table 'co_customers' with the records:

 ```sql
 mysql> select * from co_customers;